 What does BIRADS on your mammography/ ultrasound report mean?

 BI-RADS refers to Breast Imaging Reporting and Data System.
-It is a standardized system developed by American College of Radiology (ACR) for the radiologists to categorize their findings of the mammogram.
-A mammogram is an X-Ray of the breast and used to detect early signs of breast cancer.
+It is a standardized system developed by the American College of Radiology (ACR) for radiologists to categorize their findings of the mammogram.
+A mammogram is an X-Ray of the breast and is used to detect early signs of breast cancer.